|

 1815 is the largest known volcanic eruption, with approximately

+100 cubic kilometers of material ejected.)
 An eruption of this size likely had far-reaching impacts

 on the environment and civilizations in the region.
 The much-smaller